How to Add Mods to an Arma 3 Server

 - Once you locate a desired mod, click Subscribe on its respective page.

 - After downloading all mods, head towards your Steam Library and play Arma 3.

 - Return to the Library, then right-click Arma 3 and hover over Manage to select Browse Local Files.

 - When the game files open, you’ll need to manually enter “\!Workshop” at the end of “…\common\Arma 3” in the directory location.

 - Inside the !Workshop folder, copy all desired mod files that start with @.

-- Paste them on your desktop or somewhere else, then rename every folder that has spaces or special characters.
+- Paste them on your desktop or somewhere else, then rename each folder that has spaces, capitalization, or special characters.